 This book, the second in a series of three, is an easy-to-read guide that explores many of the roadblocks people face during penetration testing.
 These include attacking different networks, pivoting through security controls, privilege escalation, and evading antivirus software.

 Online Ethical Hacking Resources

-The Internet is a valuable learning tool.
-Here are some examples of websites that will teach you new skills and allow you to practice penetration testing.
+The Internet is a valuable learning tool and it can provide a slew of ethical hacking resources if you know where to look.
+Here are some websites that will teach you new skills and allow you to practice penetration testing.

 Learn how to code, become a full-stack developer, and more with these free courses and video tutorials.

 Is there anything that YouTube content creators have not made more accessible and fun to learn?
 Check out the experiences of professional, ethical hackers, or watch hacking tutorials for free.

 Hack The Box is an online platform that allows you to try out your penetration testing skills and exchange ideas with thousands of others in the security field.
 To try it out, log onto the website and get started on one of their live machines.

 Should You Study Ethical Hacking?

 Now, you may be wondering, “Should I learn ethical hacking?” and the answer is yes, you should if you want to land a job in a thriving field like cyber security.
 With ethical hacking skills, you can explore various high-paying roles such as information security analysts, penetration testers, and security consultants.

 Ethical hacking jobs are also great if you are fascinated by evolving technology, interested in protecting organizations from hackers, and looking for consistent learning opportunities.
 We hope this article has prepared you to go out there and get your foot in the door as an ethical hacker.